MarchingBug/SQL-RAG/SummarizeDocs/README.md

 Both methods have their merits, and the choice between them often depends on the specific requirements of the task at hand.

+## Deployment Steps

+- Deploy the Azure function
+- On your Azure Storage Account, create a container named "document-summarization-parquet"
+- Upload the sample parquet files under the sampleDocuments folder to the "document-summarization-parquet" container
+- Create the enviromental variables for the Function APP

 ## Azure Function Overview
 This azure function app has 3 functions: